embedded-office/canopen-stack/website/docs/start/structure.md

 ```
 settings for optimizing resource usage
 - USE_LSS       : enable/disable support for LSS functionality (default: 1)
-- USE_PARAMS    : enable/disable support for NVM parameters (default: 1)
 - USE_CSDO      : enable/disable support for SDO clients (default: 1)
 ```